d3/d3/index.markdown

     .style("color", "white");
 {% endhighlight %}

-Of course, a selection may instead consist of only a single node, as necessary:
+Of course, a selection may instead consist of only a single node:

 {% highlight js linenos %}
 d3.select("body")